janetjoywilson/janetjoywilson.github.io/coaching.md

 ![Canoe.jjw]({{ site.url }}/images/blog/Canoe.jjw.jpg)

-### with years of performing and publishing experience I can steer you into unchartered territory!
+### My years of performing coupled with working in the publishing industry provides me with the ability to steer you into exciting unchartered territory.

 ### for authors who want creative coaching